OBOAcademy/obook/docs/lesson/ontology-term-use.md

 ## 1. Why ontologies are useful

 Ontologies provide a logical classification of information in a particular domain or subject area.
-Ontologies can be used for data annotations, for structuring disparate data types, classifying information, for inferencing and reasoning across data and computational analyses.
+Ontologies can be used for data annotations, structuring disparate data types, classifying information, inferencing and reasoning across data, and computational analyses.

 ### Difference between a terminology and an ontology